Yandex Cloud

 The certificate will be saved to the $HOME\.postgresql\root.crt file.

-For more information about obtaining a certificate and connecting to a database, see the service documentation.
+For details on obtaining a certificate and connecting to a database, see the service documentation.

 How do I install an SSL certificate to connect Power BI to Managed Service for PostgreSQL via psql?How do I install an SSL certificate to connect Power BI to Managed Service for PostgreSQL via psql?